4 Reasons to Visit Sri Lanka

 Sri Lanka is a rising star in the travel world and there are many reasons behind why this small country is earning so much love from its visitors.

 Sri Lanka is the hidden gem of Asia with the cultural diversity of India, the stunning beaches like Trincomalee and beautiful heritage sites like the Sigiriya Rock Fortress.
+It now reopens to travelers.
+From March 1, 2022, you don't need to do the COVID-19 PCR or rapid antigen tests before departure as long as you're fully vaccinated.

 Recently listed as one of the top places to visit in the world by the Lonely Planet, this up-and-coming destination is expected to start getting busier in the coming years.
 But for now, Sri Lanka is still relatively undiscovered and is one of the best places to go if you are looking for authentic travel and unique experiences.